 - Clicking the Portal name will open the Portal.
-Below image is the example of the Portal.
+Below image is an example of the Portal.

-- The interesting part of Portals is that we can allow the external users to access the app and can even view or add the data to Common Data Service.
-CDS explained in short is the storage space for Power Apps.
+- The interesting part of Power Apps Portals is that we can allow the external users to access the app and even view or add the data to Common Data Service.
+CDS explained, in short, is the storage space for Power Apps.

-The first step is to create the Apps inside LinkedIn which will enable a button allowing the user to sign in using LinkedIn account into Portals.
+The first step is to create the Apps inside LinkedIn, which will enable a button allowing the user to sign in using a LinkedIn account into Portals.

 - Navigate to http://developers.linkedin.com.

-- Click on “Create App” button and insert the App details.
+- Click on the “Create App” button and insert the App details.

 - Make sure the “Sign In with LinkedIn” option is checked.

-- Click on Create App and app will be created.
+- Click on Create App, and the app will be created.